albar965/albar965.github.io/littlenavmap-faq.md

 -  Navdata updates are not read properly from the MSFS scenery library.
 This is in general no issue since you can also update the navdata in *Little Navmap* with the Navigraph FMS Data Manager to keep the program in sync with MSFS.
 Stock data is not affected by this.
-See :ref:`load-scenery-library-dialog-msfs-apt-navdata`.
+See [Little Navmap User Manual - Microsoft Flight Simulator 2020 Airports and Navdata](https://www.littlenavmap.org/manuals/littlenavmap/release/latest/en/SCENERY.html#load-scenery-library-dialog-msfs-apt-navdata).
 -  You can set a parking spot or fuel pad as starting position in a flight plan but note that runways and helipads as starting positions will be ignored by MSFS.
 -  Parking spots having suffixes cannot be loaded by MSFS, Example EDDG, 18A to 18E.